theoneandoney/theoneandoney/README.md

-- 👋 Hi, I’m @theoneandoney
+👋 Hi, I’m @theoneandoney

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I mostly dable and hack in R, although I've been using AOC as an excuse to play with Julia

+I'll update this later, but in the meantime feel free to chec out [link text](www.oney.us "Oney")

 <!---
 theoneandoney/theoneandoney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.